MshSiam/emart/README.md

 ## Features

-- Fully Responsive
+- This website is fully Responsive for desktop, tablet and mobile devices.
+- Any user can filter the products by categories.
 - Any user add products to his cart don't need to login / signup.
-- User can see his cart details and order.
+- User can see his cart details, increase, decrease or delete products from the cartr.